milanofthe/pathsim/docs/source/examples/stick_slip.rst

     blocks = [Sr, I1, I2, A1, A2, A3, Fc, P1, Sw, Sc1, Sc2]

 Afterwards, the connections between the blocks can be defined.
-The first argument of the `Connection` class is the source block and its port (`Src[0]` would be port `0` of the instance of the `Source` block, which is also the default port).
+The first argument of the :class:`.Connection` class is the source block and its port (`Src[0]` would be port `0` of the instance of the :class:`.Source` block, which is also the default port).

 .. code-block:: python